tourstream/tstr-crs-adapter/README.md

 #### How to test ...

+##### ... the code

+Write a test and execute `npm run test` - the unit tests will tell you, if everything is fine.

+##### ... the adapter

-We prepared a test file, which can be executed directly in the CRS systems.
+We prepared a test file, which can be opened directly in the CRS systems.
 The file is located in __test/manual__ folder: *[crsTest.html](tests/manual/crsTest.html)*

-You have to be in the step, where you have a "browser view" open - after executing an external search.
+In the CRS you have to be in the step, where you have a "browser view" open - after executing an external search.
-In that view you can drop the test file.
+In that view you can drop the test file and execute the functions of the adapter.